tweag/python-monorepo-example/2019-09-20-monad-bayes-1.md

 ## Conclusions

-We have seen how we can build models and examine related probability distributions by drawing samples and modifying their relative probabilities with the `score` function.
+We learned how to build models and examine related probability distributions by drawing samples and modifying their relative probabilities with the `score` function.
-The MCMC approach taken by`monad-bayes`and similar frameworks avoids computations with full distributions, and works with individual samples to enormously simplify life.
-`monad-bayes`can, therefore, be used to approximate large and complex distributions—something that quickly comes in handy.
+The MCMC approach taken by `monad-bayes` and similar frameworks avoids computations with full distributions, and works with individual samples to enormously simplify life. `monad-bayes` can, therefore, be used to approximate large and complex distributions—something that quickly comes in handy.
-We can use`monad-bayes`to approximate the distribution of the return values of basically any Haskell function for a given input distribution.
+We can use `monad-bayes` to approximate the distribution of the return values of basically any Haskell function for a given input distribution.
 This could even be the return values of entire programs.
 Even better—we can use `score` to infer the input distribution if we have a way of scoring samples based on observations.